deniskokosss/deepchange_at_axolotl/README.md

 # [AXOLOTL24 subtask 1](https://github.com/ltgoslo/axolotl24_shared_task/tree/main) solution by DeepChange team

 This repository contains the code to reproduce the winning solution for [the first subtask of the AXOLOTL24 shared task on Explainable Semantic Change Modeling](https://github.com/ltgoslo/axolotl24_shared_task/tree/main).
-A detailed description of our approach is provided in our paper (link TBD):
+A detailed description of our approach is provided in our paper:

 [**Denis Kokosinskii, Mikhail Kuklin, and Nikolay Arefyev.
 2024.
 Deep-change at AXOLOTL-24: Orchestrating WSD and WSI Models for Semantic Change Modeling.** _In Proceedings of the 5th Workshop on Computational Approaches to Historical Language Change, Bangkok.
 Association for Computational Linguistics._](https://aclanthology.org/2024.lchange-1.16/)